 Yep.
 Yep I do.
 And quite a bit too.
 I average a couple runs a week, but there are a lot of weeks where I don’t run at all.
 So of course I lose fitness.
 Statistically its on the order of about 10%.
 For those who like numbers like me, if I’m running a tempo pace of 9:00/mile I can expect my tempo pace when I resume training to be around 10:30/mile.
 So I do lose a bit of fitness and speed and I’m okay with it.
 I go into these breaks knowing and expecting this.

-But (you knew a “but” was coming), one great thing about taking breaks, is that I have found I bounce back pretty quickly.
+But (you knew a “but” was coming), one great thing about taking breaks between races, is that I have found I bounce back pretty quickly.
 I spend about a month to 6 weeks focusing on building my base mileage and then I add in tempo runs, and then finally add in speed work.
 And you know what?
 By the time my base mileage phase is done, I have easily dropped my time by one minute per mile.
 Because during this time, even though I am keeping my runs easy, I am building up that fitness that I lost during my hibernation.
 So in the grand scheme of things, runners will lose some degree of fitness during a break, but they will also build it back rather quickly.

 So what do I do during this break?

 CHECK IN – During this time I keep my runs easy and relatively short around 3-5 miles.
 I don’t focus on getting fit or getting faster.
 I use this time as a “check in” with my body.
 I ask myself: